Mexico Warns of “Far-Reaching Humanitarian Crisis” in Cuba, As US Seeks to Starve Island Nation Into Final Submission

 Following the US’ January 3 attack on Venezuela and subsequent blockade of Venezuelan shipments of oil to Cuba, Mexico briefly became the largest remaining supplier of oil to the besieged island nation.
 But that came to an end last Tuesday when Sheinbaum announced a (temporary) halt to Mexico’s oil shipments to Cuba.

-Sheinbaum insists that the pause in oil shipments was merely for technical reasons, stressing that the decision was a sovereign one that had nothing to do with the rising heat coming from Washington.
+Sheinbaum insisted that the pause in oil shipments was merely for technical reasons, stressing that the decision was a sovereign one that had nothing to do with the rising heat coming from Washington.
 But nobody’s buying that.

 Economic Strangulation